 Moshav (in Hebrew: “settlement”) – an agriculture village, where the property is privately held (as opposed to the Kibbutz where the property is shared by the community) but some of the the resources and labor is shared, including collective investments.
 There are different grades of Moshav.
 Nahallal was the first Moshav (1921), and located near Tell Shimron.
 There are about 450 Moshavim (a plural form).

 Argaman – A Moshav 8KM north-west of Adam bridge, founded in 1968.
-Its name is an acronym of two fallen commanders (Arik Regev + Gad Mandel).
+Its name, meaning crimson in Hebrew, is actually an acronym of two fallen commanders (Arik Regev + Gad Mandel).

 BibleWalks.com – walks along the Jordan river

 This page was last updated on 10 Apr 2021 (Added Zertal signature)